Inspectorch: Efficient rare event exploration in solar observations: Results: Applications to solar data

 This dataset shows the largest sunspot of the active region (AR) NOAA~10953, scanned on April 30, 2007, between 18:35~UT and 19:39~UT, with the spectropolarimeter on the Solar Optical Telescope \citep[SOT/SP;][]{Tsuneta2008,Lites2013} aboard the Hinode satellite \citep{Kosugi2007}.
 The data acquisition was performed by sampling the \ion{Fe}{i} 630~nm line pair between 630.089 and 630.327~nm at steps of 21.4~m\AA\ using the normal map mode.
 The time duration per slit position was 4.8\,s.
-The field of view (FOV) is $\sim164^{\prime\prime}\times120^{\prime\prime}$ with a spatial sampling of $\sim0.16\arcsec$ per pixel.
+The FOV is $\sim164^{\prime\prime}\times120^{\prime\prime}$ at $\sim0.16\arcsec$\,pixel$^{-1}$, centered at $(-190^{\prime\prime}, -90^{\prime\prime})$.

-For the sake of simplicity in this first example, we restricted our analysis to the intensity of a single spectral line (630.089$-$630.220~nm).
+For the sake of simplicity in this first example, we restricted our analysis to the intensity of a single spectral line \fix{\ion{Fe}{i} 630.15~nm, sampling the spectral range between 630.089 and 630.220~nm in $N_{\lambda} = 62$ spectral points}.
 We consider all pixels to be independent, so the dataset consists of a matrix with size ($N_x \times N_y$, $N_\lambda$).
 Once the Normalizing Flow is trained, we evaluate it on all pixels in the FOV to construct a probability map.
 Figure~\ref{fig:hinode_logprob} shows this likelihood map, highlighting the profiles with very low probabilities in red.
 These regions are extremely scarce, representing only $\sim0.14\%$ of all pixels (defined here as $\log p_\phi(\xbf) < -100$).

 By analyzing the spatial distribution of those pixels in Fig.~\ref{fig:hinode_logprob}, we find they mainly appear at the boundary between the sunspot penumbra and the surrounding granulation.
 These profiles correspond to regions with two components: a superposition of two velocity components of the spectral line, Doppler-shifted relative to each other.
 One of these components often exhibits very strong downflows of the order of 10~\kms.
 Two of those profiles are extracted and shown in red in the rightmost panels of Fig.~\ref{fig:hinode_logprob}.
-These profiles are best interpreted as two-component spectra rather than emission-core profiles, as strong velocity gradients within the resolution element are far more plausible than the extreme heating required to produce photospheric emission.
+These profiles are best interpreted as two-component spectra rather than emission-core profiles, as strong velocity gradients within the resolution element are far more plausible than the extreme heating required to produce photospheric emission \fix{\citep[][]{Borrero2013}}.